 Cauliflower Tabbouleh Salad

 Why We Love It: This salad is a major flavor explosion filled with some of my favorite winter additions—pomegranate seeds, pistachios, and fennel.
 I’m always looking for a good salad to serve as the main course, and this one takes the cake.
+When it comes to healthy recipes, this one’s got it going on.

 Hero Ingredient: Is there anything prettier than pomegranate seeds?
 I love the touch of jewel tones the little gems add to this salad, not to mention their refreshing tartness.